Affine Invariance in Continuous-Domain Convolutional Neural Networks: Main Result

 The aforementioned finding indicates that to assess the equivalence of two signals, it is necessary to perform a convolutional integration across $G_2$.
 We investigate this problem in the next section.
-Now we provide the below theorem which states that the function $c_{(\mathcal{K},k)} : C(\R^2 , \R) \to \R $ defined by $\int_{G_2} (\mathcal{K}f)*k \, d\mu_{G_2}(g) $ can be used for characterization of invariant affine functions.
+In the last step we provide the below theorem which states that the function $c_{(\mathcal{K},k)} : C(\R^2 , \R) \to \R $ defined by $\int_{G_2} (\mathcal{K}f)*k \, d\mu_{G_2}(g) $ can be used for characterization of invariant affine functions in the projection layer.